TimeChainage

 • Ideal for communicating a plan due to its easy to read, graphical nature

-• Used with great success on projects ranging from small, local schemes to major infrastructure projects
+• Used with great success on projects ranging from small, local schemes to major infrastructure projects around the globe

 Planning

 Plan your projects with full logic using the critical path method.
 Maintain visibility of planned production rates and time risk allowances.
 Can be used instead of Gantt charts or as a complimentary tool.
+Create your schedules directly in TimeChainage, or import data from Primavera P6 or MS Project.

 Progress Tracking and Reporting